ilovetocode2019/telegram.py/docs/api.rst

 .. function:: on_callback_query(query: telegrampy.CallbackQuery)

     Called when a callback query is received from an inline keyboard button.
-    Instead of trying to handle callbacks yourself, consider using :.InlineKeyboard`, which handles this for you.
+    Instead of trying to handle callbacks yourself, consider using :class:`.InlineKeyboard`, which handles this for you.

 .. function:: on_member_update(member_update: telegrampy.MemberUpdated)